PyLops/pylops/docs/source/addingsolver.rst

         self.cost.append(np.sqrt(self.kold))
         self.iiter = 0

 At this point, we need to implement the core of the solver, its `step`.
-Here, we take the input at previous iterate and update it following the rule of the solver of choice.
-In general, the only input parameter required by this method is `show` to choose whether we want to print a report of the step on screen or not.
+Here, we take the input at previous iterate, update it following the rule of the solver of choice, and return it.
+The other input parameter required by this method is ``show`` to choose whether we want to print a report of the step on screen or not.
 However, if appropriate, a user can add additional input parameters.
 For CG, the step is:

 .. code-block:: python

-    def step(self, show=False):
+    def step(self, x, show=False):
         Opc = self.Op.matvec(self.c)
         cOpc = self.ncp.abs(self.c.dot(Opc.conj()))
         a = self.kold / cOpc
-        self.x += a * self.c
+        x += a * self.c
         self.r -= a * Opc
         k = self.ncp.abs(self.r.dot(self.r.conj()))
         b = k / self.kold